 India shuts airspace for all aircraft from Pakistan

-The closure of the airspace would be in effect from April 30 to May 23.
+The closure of the airspace will be in effect from April 30 to May 23.

 India on Wednesday shut its airspace to all aircraft registered, operated or leased by Pakistan amid escalating tensions after the April 22 Pahalgam terror attack, India Today reported.